-Pakistan has drafted the Plant Breeders' Right Act that will provide intellectual property protection for plant technologies.
-The Act was recently approved by the lower house of parliament and is now before the senate for consideration.
-If passed, this will be the first-ever intellectual property protection for crops in Pakistan.
-The Ministry of Food Security and Research will administer the regulation.
+The Plant Breeder's Right Act has been promulgated after approval by the parliament, while implementing rules are being framed.
+The Act will provide intellectual property protection for plant technologies.
+This will be the first-ever intellectual property protection for crops in Pakistan.
+MNFSR will administer the regulation.

-A copyright on a registered design is initially granted for five years extendable for another ten years.
+A copyright on a registered design is initially granted for five years, extendable for another ten years.
 Patents are granted for up to 16 years from the date of application and may generally be extended for another five-year period and, under some circumstances, for an additional five years.
 Trademarks and brand names are protected under domestic laws and are registered through the Intellectual Property Organization.
-Trademarks are registered under the 2001 Trade Marks Ordinance through the Trademark Registry, a department in the Ministry of Commerce.
+Trademarks are registered under the 2001 Trademarks Ordinance through the Trademark Registry, a department in the Ministry of Commerce.
 Trademarks are registered for a 10-year period from the date of registration and may be renewed for a further 10 years.
 The importer of a food product, in coordination with the manufacturer, may register the trademark(s) and brand(s).
 Pakistan is also a member of the Universal Copyright and Bern Conventions.